 A candidate's authorized (federal) committee may not accept funds or assets transferred from a committee established by the same candidate for a nonfederal election campaign.
 At its option, however, a nonfederal committee of the same candidate may refund its leftover funds to its contributors and may coordinate arrangements with the federal campaign for a solicitation of those same persons.
 The full cost of this solicitation must be paid by the federal committee.

 Transfers of joint fundraising receipts

-Transfers of receipts raised in compliance with joint fundraising procedures are unlimited.
+Organizations or committees participating in joint fundraising activity may make unlimited transfers of joint fundraising proceeds, provided that no committee or organization receives more than its allocated share of the funds raised.
 A committee receiving such a transfer must not only report the total amount transferred, but must also itemize, as necessary, its share of gross proceeds as contributions from the original contributors.

 Campaign committees may make unlimited transfers to any national, state or local party committee.
 They may also transfer excess recount funds to a recount account of a national party committee.